Donate to the Canadian Harambee Education Society

 Sponsorships and donations can be made by credit card through Canada Helps.
 (However please be aware that CanadaHelps takes a commission of 4.2% so your donation by cheque or e-transfer is much preferred.)
 The ‘Donate Now through CanadaHelps’ button will offer you options.

 US taxpayers who have no Canadian income should send donations to CHES via the American Humanist Society in order to receive a tax receipt.
 Send the donation with a request that it be forwarded to CHES Canada.

 The Humanist Society, 1821 Jefferson Place NW, Washington, DC, 20036 USA

 The Humanist Society website is: americanhumanist.org

 Please do not send CHES books, clothes, or other items.
 It is very expensive to ship such things to Africa, and might not be what is needed.
 It is also our policy to help the local economy by buying books, clothing and supplies from Kenyan and Tanzanian businesses.

-Packets of six cards with CHES Director Louise Paulsen’s delightful paintings of native African animals and scenes of the Kakamega area of Kenya.
+Packets of five cards with CHES Director Louise Paulsen’s delightful paintings of native African animals and scenes of the Kakamega area of Kenya.

 Packet of 5: $10.00